zhizhizi69/blender_mmd_tools/README.md

 ### Loading Addon
 1. User Preferences -> addon tab -> select the User filter and click the checkbox before mmd_tools (you can also find the addon using the search function)
 2. After the installation, you can find two panels called mmd_tools and mmd_utils on the left of the 3D view

+### Configuring Addon
+The following settings can be configured under mmd_tools Addon Preferences.
+* Shared Toon Texture Folder
+    * The `Data` directory within of your MikuMikuDance directory for toon textures (_toon01.bmp ~ toon10.bmp_).
+* Base Texture Folder
+    * Path for textures shared between models.
+In order to copy textures properly while exporting to pmx file.
+* Dictionary Folder
+    * Path for searching custom csv dictionaries.
+You can create your own dictionary or download from [Hogarth-MMD/mmd_tools_translation](https://github.com/Hogarth-MMD/mmd_tools_translation).

 ### Importing a model
 1. Go to the mmd_tools panel